Rae-Nelvin/HunchMeal/README.md

 ## Contributing

-Since it's just a prototype project, I don't expect any contributions to Recipere.
+Since it's just a prototype project, I don't expect any contributions to HunchMeal.

-Thank you for choosing Recipere!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/Rae-Nelvin/Recipere/issues).
+Thank you for choosing HunchMeal!
+If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/Rae-Nelvin/HunchMeal/issues).
 We look forward to your feedback.

 ## License

-ProjectName is licensed under the [MIT License](LICENSE).
+HunchMeal is licensed under the [MIT License](LICENSE).